How Do Wind Turbines Work?

-- It is a uni-directional, fixed position, and it’s dependant upon the wind blowing in the correct direction.
+- It is a uni-directional, fixed position and depends upon the wind blowing in the correct direction.

 - Also, We need more research to determine energy production potential.

-At the same time, those types can be classified as:
+At the same time, those types are classified as:

-These are below 100 KW used for homes; telecommunications dishes; water pumping.
+For homes, telecommunications dishes, and water, we use below 100 KW.
 Sometimes connected with diesel generators, batteries, and photovoltaic systems used in remote or off-grid locations where there isn’t availability to a utility grid.

-They are large turbines capable to generate more power without transportation challenges of land-based wind installations as the large components of the plant can be transmitted on ships.
+They are large turbines capable of generating more power without the transportation challenges of land-based wind installations as the plant’s large components can be transmitted on ships.